Hurricane Andrew: Florida

 Overall, Andrew caused about $25.3 billion in damage in Florida, making it the costliest hurricane to hit the state at the time.
 Some estimates in Florida put the damage as high as $34 billion (1992 USD, $ USD).
 Almost all of the damage in Florida was caused by strong winds, rather than storm surge or flooding that is usually associated with a major hurricane.
 Of the 44 deaths attributed to the storm, 15 were direct fatalities, while 29 were indirectly caused by the storm.
 It was later noted that if Andrew had been slightly larger or made landfall a few miles further north, it would have significantly affected Miami and Fort Lauderdale, which would have resulted in an even higher damage and death toll.
 An analysis by the American Meteorological Society indicated that unlike most hurricanes, wind damage from Andrew was mostly north of the geometric center and occurred primarily on the eastern edge of the storm.
 Some officials in Florida considered Andrew the worst storm in the state since the 1935 Labor Day hurricane.
 But most others, particularly the media and former National Hurricane Center director Max Mayfield, in retrospect stated that Andrew was hardly "The Big One", though still very devastating.

-The storm surge from Andrew was very limited in its overall coverage due the compactness of the hurricane, although it caused between $96 million and more than $500 million in losses to boats and buildings, based on various sources.
+The storm surge from Andrew was very limited in its overall coverage due to the compactness of the hurricane, although it caused between $96 million and more than $500 million in losses to boats and buildings, based on various sources.
 At the height of the storm, more than 1.4 million people lost electricity and another 150,000 were without telephone service.
 It is estimated that throughout Florida, the storm damaged 101,241 homes and destroyed approximately 63,000 others – the vast majority in Dade County – with about 175,000 people rendered homeless.
 Smaller tropical cyclones like Andrew or Charley tend to produce less overall coverages and damage from the storm surge, in contrast to hurricanes such as Hugo, Ike, Ivan, and Katrina.
 In addition to homes, the storm damaged or destroyed 82,000 businesses, 32900 acres of farmland, 31 public schools, 59 health facilities/hospitals, 9,500 traffic signals, 3300 mi of power lines, and 3,000 watermains.
 Approximately 20 million cubic yards (15 million m^{3}) of debris left by the storm were disposed of.